raccog/debian-install-instructions/README.md

 Backup archives should be stored in `/archive`.

-I set the permissions of `/archive` to be `775` meaning only the owner (`root`) and users in the group (`users`) can write to files under this directory.
+I set the permissions of `/archive` to be `750` meaning only the owner (`root`) can write to files under this directory and only users in the group (`users`) can read the files.
 This prevents accidental or malicious overwrites of backup files by unprivileged users.
-TODO: Change group from `users` to `backup-manager`.

 #### Archive Structure